Maffintosh/Fancy_counter/README.md

 ## Intresting examples application of types:

-- Intersection type alias with ComponentProps which one accept generic type of any html tag and allow you set any related attribute as props.
+- Intersection type alias with ComponentProps which one accepts generic type of any html tag and allow you set any related attribute as props.

 ```tsx